tkeburia/redplanetrobotics/README.md

 * L - turn left 90 degrees but stay in the same cell
 * R - turn right 90 degrees but stay in the same cell

 The application will keep expecting these value pairs until it's terminated.
+Entering any message in invalid format will result in error message and the user will be asked to re-enter the value again.

 # Tests
 Tests can be run using `mvn clean test`